tyboe2013/KisiwaDesertScript/README.md

 ToDo:
 - Bug Fixes
 - Cleaner Scripting
-- More customization Options (Custom Sleep and Waiting Times)
+- More customization Options (Custom Sleep and Waiting Times and more)
+- you tell me what to add...

 # HowTo
 At least 2 Wiplumps with Cold Breeze as first Attack are mandatory!
-Also Set Text Speed to "Instant".
+Also set Text Speed to 'Instant' in Game Settings.

 Recommendation:
-- 5 max lvl Wiplumps
+- 5 max lvl Wiplumps with Cold Breeze
-- one tanky max lvl TemTem
+- 1 tanky max lvl TemTem
 - 99 TemCards
 - 99 SmokeBombs
-- Quite a few Pansuns to Rebuy SmokeBombs and Temcards
+- Quite a few Pansuns to rebuy Smoke Bombs and Temcards